DaveSkender/Stock.Indicators/docs/GUIDE.md

 ### How much historical quote data do I need?

-Each indicator will need different amounts of price quote `history` to calculate.
+Each indicator will need different amounts of price `quotes` to calculate.
 You can find guidance on the individual indicator documentation pages for minimum requirements; however, most use cases will require that you provide more than the minimum.
 As a general rule of thumb, you will be safe if you provide 750 points of historical quote data (e.g. 3 years of daily data).
-A `BadHistoryException` will be thrown if you do not provide sufficient history to produce any results.
+A `BadQuotesException` will be thrown if you do not provide sufficient historical quotes to produce any results.

 :warning: IMPORTANT!
 Some indicators use a smoothing technique that converges to better precision over time.
 While you can calculate these with the minimum amount of quote data, the precision to two decimal points often requires 250 or more preceding historical records.